SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/media-upload/MediaUploadDocumentation.md

 The parameters that it takes are as follows:

 - `mediaType`: Currently set as image by default.
-Audio option will be supported in future.
+Audio and documents, such as PDFs, are supported as well.
 - `allowMultipleCapture` [OPTIONAL]: Enables multiple files to be added at once.
   - This is enabled by default.
 - `maxSizePerFile` [OPTIONAL]: The limitation for the file size to be uploaded, suggested limitation is 1 MB.